How to create and manage private pages in WordPress

 When private pages are needed

+- Sharing content with a specific customer.
 Often, we need to show a preview of some content to our customers.
 Maybe there’s a photo shoot that needs to be approved.
 Or even a content piece that you need to show them.
-In this case, the restriction is much tougher.
-That’s because each user will only have access to their own content.
-In this case, a user-based restriction or a password-based restriction may be your best call.

-That’s just a handful of examples, but there’s certainly more use cases.
-But let’s see now how to implement them in your site.
+That’s just a handful of examples, but there are certainly more use cases.
+But let’s see now how to implement them on your WordPress website.

 First, the most basic example.
 If you want to create WordPress private pages for registered users or access with passwords, this can be done with no plugins.
-WordPress offers the private pages and password protected pages.
+WordPress offers private pages and password-protected pages.

 Creating password protect page in WordPress

-The passwords can be used for simple content locks, and usually works if you have to analyze the access to this content on a case by case basis.
-Therefore, you create password protected pages and only users (registered or not) who really must see these private pages are going to see them.
+The passwords can be used for simple content locks, and usually works if you have to analyze the access to this content on a case-by-case basis.
+Visitors of your website will be able to see the title of the page but they won’t be able to see the content of the page unless they have the correct password.
+Therefore, you create password protected pages, and only users (registered or not) who really must see these WordPress private pages are going to see them.
+This is a valuable method if you only have a few pages that you need to protect.

 But the truth is, once you create private pages, they won’t be seen by your visitors.